-Following last year's Summer Institute, we realized that more folks wanted to access the interactive and empowering program we had developed, but didn't have time to commit over the summer.
-This series is meant to be an accessible, but slightly abbreviated professional learning experience for those educators hoping to suit up and take action on energy or climate issues in 2022!
-You will receive equipment and materials by mail so that you can participate in the hands-on experiments and inquiry-based learning that are integral to these workshops.
+This series is a professional learning experience for educators hoping to suit up and take action on energy or climate issues in 2023!
+You will receive equipment to participate in hands-on experiments and inquiry-based learning.
 All of our work will be aligned with the Next Generation Science Standards and integrate principles of equity and inclusion in teaching and learning.

-5 Virtual Workshops, 100 minutes each.
-Each Hundred-Minute Workshop can be stand-alone, but each will incorporate concepts from the others to build a comprehensive progression and program.
-Attending all five in the series will yield the most robust Energy Action Hero training experience!
+5 Virtual Workshops, 90 minutes each.
+Each workshop can be stand-alone, but each will incorporate concepts from the others to build a comprehensive progression and program.
+PD hours are available; 1.5 PD hours per workshop or 7.5 PD hours for the whole series

 Energy action hero workshops:

 Session 1: March 1st, 2023: Reducinge Emissions and Impact

 Session 2: March 8th, 2023: Navigating NGSS and External Expectations

 Session 3: March 15th, 2023: Building Local Community Connections

 Session 4: March 22nd, 2023: Sustainable, Just and Equitable Solutions

 Session 5: March 29th, 2023: We have the Power to Make Change